MeDaLL1ST/MessageBroker/README.md

 ## Subscribing adding

-To send the key to the broker, you need to send an http request with JSON of the following type to the endpoint /add: {"key":"some_key","value":"some_value'","checksum":"some_checksum"}.
-In case of an incorrect checksum, there will be no notifications in any way.
-Checksum is obtained using the following formula: sha256(key + value + Authorization_token).
-Authorization_token is the same as for /subscribe.
+To send the key to the broker, you need to send an http request with JSON of the following type to the endpoint /add: {"key":"some_key","value":"some_value'"}.
+Authorization token is the same as for /subscribe.

 ## ENV

 Do not forget to create a .env file in the root of the application with the following contents:
 API_KEY=some_key
 WS_PORT=http_port
-PROM_PORT=prometheus_part
+PROM_PORT=prometheus_port

 ## Load balancing